zax-xyz/remotekeyboard/README.md

 # KDE Connect Remote Keyboard

 This is a simple way to interact with the KDE Connect "remote keyboard" plugin.
 It displays a small window into which inputs are made, and mirrored to the remote device.
 No text field is shown, this may be added as an option in the future.
+Personally, I didn't feel it was necessary as I can simply look at the other device's display.

 ## Usage